Menu

 Canvas is AUT’s web-based learning environment where students can access course material, key readings, announcements from lecturers, and other resources to help manage your learning throughout your study.

-Your login name and password for Canvas will be the same as for logging into Student Hub Online and AUT computers (your AUT network login/username and password).
-When you move between Canvas and Office 365 (for example, Microsoft Teams) you may need to log in again using your network account.
+Your login name and password for Canvas will be the same as for logging into the My AUT dashboard and AUT computers.
+When you move between Canvas and Office 365 you may need to log in again using your network account.

 Learn more about Canvas